Cary Grant: Personal life

-Grant lived with actor Randolph Scott off and on for 12 years, which some claimed was a homosexual relationship.
-The two met early on in Grant's career in 1932 at the Paramount studio when Scott was filming Sky Bride while Grant was shooting Sinners in the Sun, and moved in together soon afterwards.
-Whether the couple were in a relationship is a matter of biographical dispute.
-Richard Blackwell, then an actor at RKO, and photographer Jerome Zerbe who shot a series of publicity photographs of the couple in their home, both claimed to have slept with the pair; Blackwell writing in his autobiography that Grant and Scott "were deeply, madly in love, their devotion was complete."
+Grant lived with actor Randolph Scott off and on for 12 years.
+The two met early in Grant's career, in 1932, at the Paramount studio when Scott was filming Sky Bride while Grant was shooting Sinners in the Sun; they moved in together soon afterwards.
+Whether the relationship was romantic is a matter of biographical dispute.
+Richard Blackwell, then an actor at RKO, Jerome Zerbe, a photographer who shot a series of publicity photographs of the men in their home, and Scotty Bowers, a Hollywood pimp, all claimed to have slept with the pair.
+Blackwell wrote in his autobiography that Grant and Scott "were deeply, madly in love, their devotion was complete".
+Biographer and friend of Grant's, Bill Royce, claimed that in old age Grant confessed to him that he and Scott had been bisexual, and that their relationship was the first time he had ever been in love, characterising the memory as: "Have you ever heard of gravity collapse?"
+However, he allegedly also told Royce that while Scott had loved him "on some profound level", Scott had not desired him physically to the same degree, but that they had explored the imbalance of their attraction.
+Since Grant's death, journalists such as David Canfield writing for Vanity Fair have revisited the rumours and speculation.

-Grant's daughter, Jennifer, has denied her father was homosexual.
+Grant's daughter, Jennifer, has denied her father was bisexual.
+His ex-wife Dyan Cannon believed he was queer.
 When Chevy Chase joked on television in 1980 that Grant was a "homo.
 What a gal!", Grant sued him for slander, and Chase was forced to retract his words.
-Grant became a fan of the comedians Morecambe and Wise in the 1960s, and remained friends with Eric Morecambe until his death in 1984.
+Grant became a fan of comedians Morecambe and Wise in the 1960s, and remained friends with Eric Morecambe until his death in 1984.

-Grant began experimenting with the drug LSD in the late 1950s, before it became popular.
+Grant began experimenting with LSD in the late 1950s, before it became more widely popular.
 His wife at the time, Betsy Drake, displayed a keen interest in psychotherapy, and through her Grant developed a considerable knowledge of the field of psychoanalysis.
-Radiologist Mortimer Hartman began treating him with LSD in the late 1950s, with Grant optimistic that the treatment could make him feel better about himself, and rid him of the inner turmoil stemming from his childhood and his failed relationships.
+Radiologist Mortimer Hartman began treating him with LSD in the late 1950s, with Grant optimistic that it could make him feel better about himself and rid him of the inner turmoil from his childhood and failed relationships.
 He had an estimated 100 sessions over several years.
-For a long time, Grant viewed the drug positively, and stated that it was the solution after many years of "searching for his peace of mind", and that for the first time in his life he was "truly, deeply and honestly happy".
+For a long time, Grant viewed the drug positively, saying that it was the solution after many years of "searching for his peace of mind", and that for the first time in his life he was "truly, deeply and honestly happy".
 Dyan Cannon claimed during a court hearing that he was an "apostle of LSD", and that he was still taking the drug in 1967 as part of a remedy to save their relationship.
 Grant later remarked that "taking LSD was an utterly foolish thing to do but I was a self-opinionated boor, hiding all kinds of layers and defences, hypocrisy and vanity.
 I had to get rid of them and wipe the slate clean."